fffarzan/fffarzan/README.md

 - 🌱 I’m currently learning Backend, the whole process of web development.
 - 👯 Looking to collaborate on talented open-source projects and new brilliant ideas,

-- ⚡ Fun fact: I'm originally an electronic engineer, super eager to build hardwares!
+- ⚡ Fun fact: I'm originally an electronic engineer, super eager to build hardware and write embedded code!
 - ⚡ Fun fact: I'm a metalhead

 ## Contact With Me